RobertBaruch/amaranth-tutorial/6_combining.md

 # Splitting and combining signals

+> Note: This chapter is merely a short introduction.
+The [Bit sequence operators](https://amaranth-lang.org/docs/amaranth/latest/lang.html#bit-sequence-operators) chapter of the Amaranth language guide goes into more detail.

 ## Slicing signals

 We can use the array indexing operator to extract bits from a signal.
 For example, given a 16-bit signal `s`, we can get the least significant bit via `s[0]` or the most significant bit via `s[15]`.